Soft and Wet

 "Soft and Wet" is a song performed by American musician Prince.
 It was his first solo single, released on June 7, 1978, his 20th birthday, from his debut album, For You.
-The track contains drums, bass guitar and synthesizers.
+The track contains drums, synthesized and vocalized bass, and synthesizers.
 The lyrics were co-written by Chris Moon, the producer-songwriter-engineer who discovered Prince in Minneapolis.
 The song was released in Barbados, South Africa, and the United States by Warner Bros.
 Records.
 There also exists a promotional, not-for-sale version of the 7" vinyl single that contains both a mono version and stereo version of the song.
 The song peaked at 92 on the Billboard Hot 100 on November 25, 1978, after two weeks on the chart.

-A disco mix of the song served as the B-side to a 12" single vinyl that also contained a disco mix of the Prince song "Just as Long as We're Together."
+A disco mix of the song served as the B-side to a 12" single vinyl that also contained a disco mix of the Prince song "Just as Long as We're Together".